mhefner/cpap-analyzer/README.md

 # CPAP Analyzer

-# Disclaimer this repo is specifically meant for Argo deployment if you only need the app you can get is on Dockerhub mhefner1983/cpap-analyzer
+# Disclaimer this repo is specifically meant for Argo deployment if you only need the app you can find it at Dockerhub mhefner1983/cpap-analyzer

 A web-based application for analyzing CPAP therapy data, currently optimized for Philips DreamStation 2 devices.
 Upload your CPAP data files and gain insights into your sleep therapy patterns, compliance, and treatment effectiveness.